BlertonHamzai/Movies/README.md

-# Movies
-Laravel project with user and admin roles, featuring role-based authentication and dashboards.

 Project Description
 The system ensures secure and efficient management of user privileges and access to application functionalities based on roles.